anton-gogolev/nlog.loki/README.md

 `compressionLevel` - Gzip compression level applied if any when when sending messages to Loki (default `noCompression`).
 Possible values:

-- `noCompression`: no compression applied, HTTP header will not specify any Encoding-Type.
+- `noCompression`: no compression applied, HTTP header will not specify a Content-Encoding with gzip value.
 - `fastest`: the compression operation should complete as quickly as possible, even if the resulting file is not optimally compressed.
 - `optimal`: the compression operation should be optimally compressed, even if the operation takes a longer time to complete.
 - `smallestSize`: supported by .NET 6 or greater only.
 The compression operation should create output as small as possible, even if the operation takes a longer time to complete.